baldurk/renderdoc/docs/window/timeline_bar.rst

 Pixel history event Display
 ---------------------------

-When a pixel history window is focussed, the timeline bar will show the results over each EID with a red triangle to show rejected pixels and green triangles to show passed pixels.
+When a pixel history window is focused, the timeline bar will show the results over each EID with a red triangle to show rejected pixels and green triangles to show passed pixels.

 .. figure:: ../imgs/Screenshots/PixelHistoryTimeline.png